bmwcarit/joynr/java/backend-services/capabilities-directory/README.md

 ```

 # Additional configuration for multiple backends

+Note: The GCD itself is always connected to only a single MQTT Broker!

 ## Configure own GBID of the GCD instance (=GBID of the backend of the GCD instance)